AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-docs-sharepoint-authorization-required.md

 When a user attempts to open a [!UICONTROL SharePoint] folder in [!DNL Workfront], the folder does not open, and they see the following message:

-[!UICONTROL Error
-Authorization is required.]
+[!UICONTROL Error: Authorization is required.]

 _First reported on November 9, 2023._